 18. Taste the local sweet patisseries in Czech style ‘Cukrarna’

-Forget the trdelnik, which is not Czech or traditional in any way shape or form, and head over to the nearest ‘Cukrarna’ – Patiserie Shop.
+Forget the trdelnik, which is not Czech or traditional in any way shape or form, and head over to the nearest ‘Cukrarna’ – Patisserie Shop.

-Here you can try real cakes, patiseries and sweets made by traditional bakers and patisserie makers, that Czech people buy as a ‘pudding’ or ‘afters’ for Sunday lunch.
+Here you can try real cakes, patisseries and sweets made by traditional Czech bakers and patisserie makers, that Czech people buy as a ‘pudding’ or ‘afters’ for Sunday lunch.